calband/calband-tutorial/README.md

 1. Install VirtualBox
 2. Install Vagrant

 Make sure that your terminal is in the calband-tutorial folder, and run `vagrant up`.
 This will create the VM and install everything it needs to get running.
 It is common to run into trouble at this step, particularly for Windows users.
 Please ask the computer coordinator with help in setting up your computer.
+You may need to run `vagrant reload` or `vagrant destroy` so you can bring up the VM again.

 For the rest of the tutorial, make sure that you're SSH'd into your VM and are using the proper commands.